 Akvo FLOW changes how initiatives and interventions are made.
 It dramatically improves the accuracy of data and makes it easier to gather and share by using the best available tool for this purpose – the smartphone.

 Smartphones.
 Dashboards.
 Online maps.

-Akvo FLOW is an affordable and reliable service that organisations can use to collect, manage, analyse and display geographically-referenced monitoring and evaluation data.
+Akvo FLOW is an affordable and reliable service that organisations can use to collect, manage, analyse, monitor and display geographically-referenced monitoring and evaluation data.
 It offers fast data collection, survey flexibility and analytical tools, so decisions can be made based on good data and visual evidence.

 Internet-based management tools: design surveys and manage how they are distributed to smartphones

 FLOW app: staff in the field can conduct surveys using the FLOW field survey app on Android smartphones and send the data to databases hosted in the cloud; colleagues can design and send the survey questionnaires to field staff over the air.